jakobzhao/neocarto/modules/charts/smallmultiplemap/readme.md

 To make the code more comprehensible, it has been divided in its four components: map.geojson contains the data (date of vote and state boundaries); style.css defines the style of the visualization (colors, font etc.); index.html is the actual HTML page; script.js is the JavaScript code that using the library d3.js makes the visualization possible.

 Let's start from the html page.
-The '<head>' element is a container for metadata (data about data) and it is placed between the <html> tag and the <body> tag.
+The 'head' element is a container for metadata (data about data) and it is placed between the <html> tag and the <body> tag.
 Metadata is not displayed in the page and typically define the document title, character set, styles, links, scripts, and other meta information.
 In our example it defines the title and the links to the stylesheet (style.css) and the JavaScript library d3.js.
 In this case we loaded the library directly from d3js.org website, but we could as well download the library and keep it in a local folder.

-The <body> tag contains the visible part of the page.
-The <div> tag defines a division or a section in an HTML document.
-The <div> element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.
-In our page we have a <div> called "maps" which contains the visualization displayed calling the JavaScript code contained in script.js.
+The 'body' tag contains the visible part of the page.
+The 'div' tag defines a division or a section in an HTML document.
+The 'div' element is often used as a container for other HTML elements to style them with CSS or to perform certain tasks with JavaScript.
+In our page we have a 'div' called "maps" which contains the visualization displayed calling the JavaScript code contained in script.js.

 ```html